Jrl-98/Live-Deskewing/README.md

 - The software can handle up to 4 lasers.
 Though this number can be arbitrarily increased by adding more buttons on the *Live Settings* tab.
 - Lasers can be controlled by either analogue voltage or a digital TTL signal.
 Currently only National Instruments DAQ cards are supported within the GUI.
 However, support for other hardware should be easy to incorperate.
 - Unless the *Allow Multiple Lasers* box is checked, turning a laser on will cause all other lasers to turn off and the filterwheel position to change.
+- See section 2.2.2 of the software user manual to see detailed instructions on how to use other scanning hardware with the software.

 ## Examples